terrytangyuan/social-media-kit/README.md

 *Made with ❤️ for the community*

-A comprehensive social media management tool designed to help you create, format, and post content across multiple platforms including LinkedIn, Twitter/X, and Bluesky.
+A comprehensive social media management tool designed to help you create, format, and post content across multiple platforms including LinkedIn, Twitter/X, Mastodon, and Bluesky.

 Features advanced styling, tagging, reminder, OAuth authentication, and cross-platform posting capabilities.